hdl-util/hdmi/README.md

 ## Usage

 1. Take files from `src/` and add them to your own project.
 If you use [hdlmake](https://hdlmake.readthedocs.io/en/master/), you can add this repository itself as a remote module.
+If you use Quartus, you must redefine ALTERA_RESERVED_QIS macro for hdlmake to resolve gated code.
 2. Other helpful modules for displaying text / generating sound are also available in this GitHub organization.
 3. Consult the usage example in `top/top.sv`
 4. See [hdmi-demo](https://github.com/hdl-util/hdmi-demo) for code that runs the demo in the GIF